SuleimanFarah/sunpy/GSoC-2013--Ankit-Agrawal.md

 ***

 I don't have any other commitment during summer hence I will work the normal 40 hr/week throughout the summer.
 I will commit at least three times a week to ensure that my code is reviewed regularly by the mentors and I can work on the received feedback immediately.
 I will be available daily on IRC and weekly on Hangouts as my preferred means of communication.
-I will report my weekly progress on this blog.
+I will report my weekly progress [on this blog](http://sunpythonic.blogspot.in/).

 ##### Community Bonding Period (27th May - 16th June):
-Reading papers mentioned in the reference to select the best possible algorithm for a particular task.
+Reading papers mentioned in the reference.
+Discussing the possible ideas with the developer community to finalize the best possible algorithm for a particular task .
 Fixing bugs tagged with 0.3 milestone and adding tests to get familiar with the code-base as much as possible.

 ##### Week 1 and 2 (17th June - 30th June):
 Sorting Maps in a Mapcube by time, frequency and other units.
 This would be implemented using standard sorting algorithms like Quicksort.
-Routines for Resampling Maps on z-axis.
+Routines for Resampling Maps on z-axis using common.

 ##### Week 3, 4 and 5 (1st July - 21st July):
 Implementing Image Registration methods to align the images in a MapCube with a high degree of accuracy.
 The basic steps in Image Registration are finding the features/keypoints in both the images, correspond/match the detected features in both the images, find the transformation between two images and then align the second image in first's co-ordinate frame.